 You can do the same technique with duplicate albums.
 That way, you can delete songs more quickly if you get rid of the entire album, rather than deleting one song at a time from your music library.

 Deleting duplicates from your song library will free up space for new music.
 Even if there are only a few duplicates, that makes room for a few new songs that you can enjoy.
-Here is a great reference if you wish to know more about weeding out duplicates.
+There are many great articles and blog posts about weeding out duplicates from your Apple Music library or playlists.

 2. Analyze Your Listening Habits